 We will not complete a first registration application based on adverse possession in so far as the land concerned lies within a highway maintainable at the public expense.
-The highway authority’s title to the surface34 cannot be lost by adverse possession, so the squatter has no estate in the surface35, the title to which can be registered36.
+The highway authority’s title to the surface35 cannot be lost by adverse possession, so the squatter has no estate in the surface36, the title to which can be registered37.

 6 Land Registry’s response and registration

 Often the statements in statements of truth or statutory declarations, while not untrue, do not give a complete picture.
 For example, the person making the statement or declaration may have forgotten to mention a gate in a feature that appears, on the Ordnance Survey map, to bar access from adjoining land.
-Usually, therefore, we need to arrange for one of our surveyors to inspect the land and to see their report before we can register with any class of title.
+Usually, therefore, we need to arrange for a surveyor from Ordnance Survey to inspect the land and to see their report before we can register with any class of title.

 You, the squatter and the owner (if known) will be informed of the inspection before it takes place.